-At least once a month, check the pressure in all your vehicle's tires, including the spare.
 Use an accurate tire pressure gauge.

-Check the tire pressure when tires are cold, after the vehicle has been parked for at least one hour or has been driven less than 3 miles (5 km).
-You can find proper cold pressure and load limits of recommended size tires on the Safety Compliance Certification Label.
+- □ Check the tire pressure when tires are cold, after the vehicle has been parked for at least one hour or has been driven less than 3 miles (5 km). - Adjust tire pressure to recommended specifications found on the Safety Compliance Certification Label.